-Financial institutions, both retail and commercial, have more data on their customers than anyone else.
 But they still struggle to extract meaningful information and use it for good business decisions.
 By some estimates, businesses use only 0.5% of available data.
 To turn data into insights, firms must overcome data stuck in silos and incompatible formats, privacy concerns, and more.
 This is costly, both in time and money.
 Firms need a new approach.

 Information overload.
 The volume and speed of newly available data is exploding, and we could see 44 zettabytes of data created annually by 2020.
 Firms need new ways to store, classify, and use it all.
-In 2018, look for more focus on “lean data,” an approach that applies the lean principles of maximizing value while minimizing waste.
+Look for more focus on “lean data,” an approach that applies the lean principles of maximizing value while minimizing waste.
 We’ll see teams defining specific goals for the data (creating value) with a focus on efficiency and speed (minimizing waste).

 Decisions, decisions.
 According to our most recent Big Decisions™ survey, only 37% of financial services respondents said that internal data and analytics will drive their next big decision.
 So how can you make more sophisticated, data-driven decisions?
 First, you’ll need to understand when to sacrifice sophistication for speed, or vice versa.
 Make sure your data scientists and business leaders are working together, and match the type of analysis to the problem you’re trying to solve.
 If you need to understand fast-moving trends about how your clients behave, for example, prioritize speed over lengthy data cleaning and advanced analytics.
 Ideally, you should also mine unstructured feedback data for more immediate insights on the changes you should make.